Starting an Etsy Business For Dummies Cheat Sheet

 Composing Product Photos for Your Etsy Business

 Great product photos can boost sales for your Etsy business, but you don’t need to hire a professional photographer (although you can).
-Composing your own photos for Etsy calls for a bit of technical know-how and some artistic flair (which, of course, you already have!).
+Composing your own photos for Etsy is a breeze.
 As you shoot your pieces, keep these compositional points in mind:

 Angle the camera.
 Angling, or tilting, the camera puts the subject slightly off-center and creates movement and flow.
 The result is a more dynamic, intriguing image.